MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

-- Meros allows Transactions which compete with old Transactions.
-This behavior should be fixed on the Transactions DAG, not on the Blockchain.

 - Meros doesn't support dead Merit.

 - Meros puts competitors in the first archived TX's Epoch, instead of bringing that TX forward.